 A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer.
 See one of the members of our extraordinary team below.

-Carsten will join the following departures:
+Peter will join the following departure:

 This trip is offered in association with Lindblad Expeditions.